-Everything you need to know to beat Therian forme Thundurus in Pokémon Go
+How to beat Therian forme Thundurus in Pokémon Go

 What are the best counters for Therian forme Thundurus in Pokémon Go?

 As an Electric and Flying type, Therian forme Thundurus is weak to Rock and Ice type damage.
-He is capable of dealing Electric, Ghost, Fighting, and Dark type damage.
-Although he has access to the same movesets as his Incarnate forme, his attack is higher and his defense lower, meaning the potential counters perform a little different.
+While Incarnate forme Thundurus is capable of dealing Electric, Fighting, Dark and Ghost type damage, Therian forme swaps out a Ghost type move for a Poison type move.
+Additionally, his attack is higher and his defense lower, meaning the potential counters perform a little differently.

+The Sinnoh Stone evolution of Gen I's Rhydon, Rhyperior is the top non-Shadow counter for this Raid.
+Thanks to the Rhyhorn Community Day, as well as other events, most players have at least one or two powered up.
+As a Ground and Rock type, it resists Electric and Poison type attacks, but takes double damage from Fighting.
+If you are bringing Rhyperior to this fight, you'll want it to know Smack Down and Rock Wrecker.
+If you don't have the Community Day exclusive move or the Elite TM to get it, Stone Edge can work, just not nearly as well.

 Rampardos

-A fossil Pokémon found in the Sinnoh region, Rampardos is the best non-Shadow counter for either forme of Thundurus.
-With Therian forme Thundurus' increased attack, Rampardos outperforms Shadow Tyranitar as well.
-As a pure Rock type, it will take double damage from Thundurus' Fighting type move, but so do many of the best counters.
+A fossil Pokémon found in the Sinnoh region, Rampardos is an excellent counter for either forme of Thundurus.
+As a pure Rock type, it will take double damage from Thundurus' Fighting type move, and half from his Poison type move.
 It's readily available, as Cranidos, its first stage has been featured in events and Eggs.
 Smack Down and Rock Slide are the moves you'll want your Rampardos to know for this fight.

-The Sinnoh Stone evolution of Gen I's Rhydon, Rhyperior falls in just behind Shadow Tyranitar for this Raid.
-Thanks to the Rhyhorn Community Day, as well as other events, most players have at least one or two powered up.
-As a Ground and Rock type, it resists Electric type attacks, but takes double damage from Fighting.
-If you are bringing Rhyperior to this fight, you'll want it to know Smack Down and Rock Wrecker.
-If you don't have the Community Day exclusive move or the Elite TM to get it, Stone Edge can work, just not nearly as well.

-Thanks to Therian forme Thundurus' stat changes, Mega Abomasnow performs considerably better in this Raid, even if you cannot coordinate the use of Ice type Pokémon with your fellow Raiders.
-As a Grass and Ice type, it takes half damage from Electric, but double from Fighting.
-If you're bringing Mega Abomasnow to this Raid, you'll want Powder Snow for the fast move and Weather Ball for the charged move.
+Next up, one of the Legendary Swords of Justice, Terrakion performs quite well in this Raid.
+In addition to multiple runs in raids, it was also featured as a Pokémon Go Battle League reward encounter, so most players have had a chance to add this Legendary to their collection.
+As a Rock and Fighting type, Terrakion takes half damage from Dark and Poison, but double from Fighting.
+If you're bringing Terrakion to this fight, you want Smack Down and Rock Slide for its moveset.

 Galarian Darmanitan

-Although Galarian Darmanitan doesn't perform quite as well against Thundurus' Therian forme as his Incarnate forme, it is still one of the top counters and, unlike expensive Shadow Pokémon or a one off Mega evolution, it's easy to bring an entire team of Galarian Darmanitan to this fight.
-Although it is a Gen VIII Pokémon and a Regional Variant, both the Unovan and Galarian Darumaka are fairly common, having been featured in events and Eggs, so you probably have a couple already powered up.
-As a Grass and Ice type, it takes half damage from Electric, but double from Fighting.
-If you're bringing Mega Abomasnow to this Raid, you'll want Powder Snow for the fast move and Weather Ball for the charged move.
+Galarian Darmanitan is another great choice when facing Thundurs.
+Although it's one of few Gen VIII Pokémon in Pokémon Go and a Regional Variant at that, both the Unovan and Galarian Darumaka are fairly common, having been featured in events and Eggs, so you probably have a couple already powered up.
+As a pure Ice type, it takes increased damage from Fighting.
+If you're bringing Galarian Darmanitan to this Raid, you'll want Ice Fang for the fast move and Avalanche for the charged move.

-Pulling slightly ahead of Mamoswine, the Legendary Sword of Justice Terrakion performs quite well in this Raid.
-In addition to its three runs in Raids, it was also featured as a Pokémon Go Battle League reward encounter, so most players have had a chance to add this Legendary to their collection.
-As a Rock and Fighting type, Terrakion takes half damage from Dark and double from Fighting.
-If you're bringing Terrakion to this fight, you want Smack Down and Rock Slide for its moveset.

 Mamoswine

 Another Sinnoh Stone evolution, Mamoswine performs very well in this Raid.
-As an Ice and Ground type, it takes reduced damage from Electric attacks, but double from Fighting.
-Having been feaured in a number of events, including Community Day, most players have a couple in their roster, as well as plenty of Candy for powering them up.
+As an Ice and Ground type, it takes reduced damage from Electric and Poison type attacks, but double from Fighting.
+Having been featured in a number of events, including Community Day, most players have a couple in their roster, as well as plenty of Candy for powering them up.
 If you're bringing Mamoswine to this fight, you'll want it to know Powder Snow and Avalanche.

 Tyranitar

-The pseudo-Legendary from Johto, Tyranitar makes a great counter for Therian forme Thundurus.
+Last but not least, the pseudo-Legendary Tyranitar makes a great counter for Therian forme Thundurus.
 Between Community Day, Raids, Eggs, and more, there's no good excuse not to have several Tyranitar.
-A Rock and Dark type, Tyranitar takes quad damage from Fighting, but it resists Dark and Ghost type attacks.
-You're going to want the Community Day Exclusive Move, Smack Down, paired with Stone Edge to get the best performance in this Raid; however a Tyranitar with Bite and Stone Edge will do.
+A Rock and Dark type, Tyranitar takes quad damage from Fighting, but it resists Dark and Poison type attacks.
+You're going to want the Community Day Exclusive Move, Smack Down, paired with Stone Edge to get the best performance in this Raid.

-The Ice type Eeveelution, Glaceon performs well against either forme of the Bolt Strike Pokémon.
-Eevee has always been very common and has been featured in events, including Community Day, so Glaceon are fairly easy to acquire, even if it needs a Glacial Lure Mod to evolve.
-As a pure Ice type, it doesn't bring any useful resistances to this fight and like many of the counters, it takes added damage from Fighting moves.
-Still, it's very accessible and will do added damage if paired with Mega Abomasnow.
-Frost Breath and Avalanche is the moveset you'll want your Glaceon to know.

-Yet another Sinnoh Stone evolution, Weavile performs very well in this Raid.
-As a Dark and Ice type, it will resist the Bolt Strike Pokémon's Dark and Ghost type moves, but it takes quad damage from Fighting.
-Fortunately, its first stage, Sneasal is very common and has been featured in multiple events, including a Special Research story, so odds are you have plenty of Candy for powering up your Weavile.
-If you do include Weavile in your roster, you'll want Ice Shard for its fast move and Avalanche for its charged move.

 Back ups?